Skip to main content.

 B. Responsible persons and covered individuals

-inappropriate conduct without regard to whether the conduct constitutes a violation of the law and may take corrective action even if the conduct does not rise to the level of violating the
+In investigating complaints under this procedure, the university may impose discipline for inappropriate conduct without regard to whether the conduct constitutes a violation of the law and may take corrective action even if the conduct does not rise to the level of violating the university’s Non-Discriminaion and Anti-Harassment Policies (Dco.T16-040).

-C. Initiating Complaints
+C. Initiating complaints

-and take action on its own initiative in response to behavior and conduct which may constitute
+2. Notwithstanding any provision of this procedure, the university reserves the right to investigate and take action on its own initiative in response to behavior and conduct which may constitute discrimination or harassment or otherwise be deemed as inappropriate.

 Prior to contacting the Office of Diversity, Equity & Inclusion, an aggrieved party is encouraged to first explore other avenues in an attempt to informally resolve their concern.

-• FOR EMPLOYEES: Complainants who are employees are encouraged to first consult with their Human Resources Business Partner for their respective department/division who will conduct an initial assessment of the matter.
+• For employees: Complainants who are employees are encouraged to first consult with their Human Resources Business Partner for their respective department/division who will conduct an initial assessment of the matter.
 If the Human Resources Business Partner, in consultation with a representative from the Office of Diversity, Equity & Inclusion, determines that the complaint does not rise to the level of unlawful discrimination or harassment as outlined in the University of Massachusetts Non-Discrimination and Harassment Policy (Doc.
 T16-040) or as described under this procedure, the matter shall be referred to Human Resources for further review, investigation, and/or adjudication.

 If the Student Affairs representative, in consultation with a representative from the Office of Diversity, Equity & Inclusion, determines that the complaint does not rise to the level of unlawful discrimination or harassment as outlined in the University of Massachusetts Non-Discrimination and Harassment Policy (Doc.
 T16-040) or as described under this procedure, the matter shall be referred to the Office of Community Standards within the Division of Student Affairs for further review, investigation, and/or adjudication.